 Learn about the life and successes of local sports legends that have called Northeast Georgia home.

-The Freedom Garden is a living tribute to all America veterans, although separated by generations, who continue to share a common, undeniable goal — to valiantly protect our country’s freedoms.
+The Freedom Garden is a living tribute to American veterans of the 20th & 21st century.
+Although they are separated by generations, these veterans share a common, undeniable goal — to valiantly protect our country’s freedoms.
 The centerpiece of the Freedom Garden is a bronze, life-size statue of five children in a Circle of Freedom, depicting the joy of living in a free America.
 There is an open space between two of the children, which is an invitation for a visiting child to hold hands with the statue children, thus completing the Circle of Freedom.